These conventions and procedures apply to:

 Additionally:

-In the event that two markers involved in second, or double blind marking, are unable to agree a mark for a piece of work a third academic will be appointed to arbitrate.
-For modules, such as laboratories, where several markers are involved it is the responsibility of the first named instructor on the module description to brief/train the individual markers and then monitor their marking trends to ensure that students are treated equitably.
+In the event that two markers involved in check, or double blind marking, are unable to agree a mark for a piece of work a third academic will be appointed to arbitrate.
+For modules, such as laboratories, where several markers are involved it is the responsibility of the first named instructor on the module descriptor to brief/train the individual markers and then monitor their marking trends to ensure that students are treated equitably.

-| Term | Definition | Remarks |
+Term | Definition | Remarks |

-| Second Marking | A piece of work is marked by one person, the mark and comments are then reviewed by a second marker and a final mark is agreed between the two. | |
+Check Marking | A piece of work is marked by one person, the mark and comments are then reviewed by a second marker and a final mark is agreed between the two. | |

-| Double Marking | Can mean either 'second marking' or 'double blind marking' depending on context. | Avoid using this ambiguous term. |
+Double Marking | Can mean 'check marking', 'double blind marking' or 'double open marking' depending on context. | Avoid using this ambiguous term. |

-| Double Blind Marking | Two markers assess a piece of work and record their comments and marks independently and in ignorance of the views of each other.
-The markers then confer and jointly compile a final agreed set of marks. | |
+Double Blind Marking | Two markers assess a piece of work and record their comments and marks independently and in ignorance of the views of each other.
+The markers then confer and jointly agree the final mark. | |

-| Moderation | The process by which marks and comments are checked against marking criteria to ensure that the mark awarded is appropriate. | Adjustments to sets of marks arising from moderation should be rare and will normally trigger a review of marking criteria and/or learning outcomes. |
+Moderation | The process by which marks and comments are checked against marking criteria to ensure that the mark awarded is appropriate. | Adjustments to sets of marks arising from moderation should be rare and will normally trigger a review of marking criteria and/or learning outcomes. |

-| Checking | The process for ensuring that every page of a script has been marked, and that the marks have been correctly processed. | Refer to Marking and Checking Examination Scripts for details. |
+Mark Checking | The process for ensuring that every page of a script has been marked, and that the marks have been correctly processed. | Refer to Marking and Checking Examination Scripts for details. |

 The Department supports the University's Assessment and Feedback Strategy as follows:

 The University appoints external examiners to scrutinise and comment upon the papers, marking, procedures and standards of the degree examination.
 There is a [University] Code of Good Practice for External Examiners.
+The current external examiners are listed here:

 On a module-by-module basis, external examiners approve the examination papers, together with the model answers (and/or, where appropriate, other assessment materials).
 Inspection of samples of marked scripts and continuously assessed work provides a further check of appropriate levels and confirmation of the reliability of the procedures.